 Comfort Systems USA, Inc., a Delaware corporation ("Comfort Systems" and collectively with its subsidiaries, the "Company"), is a national provider of comprehensive heating, ventilation and air conditioning ("HVAC") installation, maintenance, repair and replacement services within the mechanical services industry.
 The Company operates primarily in the commercial, industrial and institutional HVAC markets, and performs most of its services within office buildings, retail centers, apartment complexes, manufacturing plants, and healthcare, education and government facilities.
 In addition to standard HVAC services, the Company provides specialized applications such as building automation control systems, fire protection, process cooling, electronic monitoring and process piping.
 Certain locations also perform related activities such as electrical service and plumbing.
-Approximately 57% of the Company's consolidated 2004 revenues to date are attributable to installation of systems in newly constructed facilities, with the remaining 43% attributable to maintenance, repair and replacement services.
-The following service activities account for the Company's consolidated 2004 revenues to date: HVAC-75%, plumbing-13%, building automation control systems-6%, and other-6%.
-These service activities are within the mechanical services industry which is the single industry segment served by Comfort Systems.
+Approximately 55% of the Company's consolidated 2004 revenues to date are attributable to installation of systems in newly constructed facilities, with the remaining 45% attributable to maintenance, repair and replacement services.
+The following service activities account for the Company's consolidated 2004 revenues to date: HVAC-74%, plumbing-13%, building automation control systems industry which is the single industry segment served by Comfort Systems.